berkeley-scf/berkeley-scf.github.io/faqs/using-aws-instructional-computing.md

 follow.

-1. Let us know of your plans and needs by emailing
+1. Let us know of your plans and needs by emailing consult@stat.berkeley.edu.
-    <consult@stat.berkeley.edu>.

-2. The cost of using AWS resources, in particular computing cycles with EC2 or EMR, can add up fairly quickly.
-To cover the cost of the class usage, please apply for an Amazon educational grant by going to <http://aws.amazon.com/grants>, clicking on the "*Educators*" tab and filling out the form.
+1. The cost of using AWS resources, in particular computing cycles with EC2 or EMR, can add up fairly quickly.
+To cover the cost of the class usage, please apply for an Amazon educational grant by going to http://aws.amazon.com/grants, clicking on the "*Educators*" tab and filling out the form.
 Amazon will generally provide a credit of
     \$100 per student.
 Ideally, you would do this a couple weeks before you wish to use AWS in class as it can take a few days for Amazon to approve the grant.

-3. After 1-4 days, you'll receive an email from Amazon that should begin as follows.
+1. After 1-4 days, you'll receive an email from Amazon that should begin as follows.
 "Thank you for your AWS course grant application, your submission was successful.
 Would you like the credits set up for your AWS account and for you to manage access for students, or